If time were a pie, I feel like there’d be no slice left over for me.

 My brother-in-law has a full-time job, eight home properties, and four kids.
 He is busier than me.
 Whether it is because he is forced to say no or he’s good at prioritizing, he has developed the ability to gracefully pass on peripheral opportunities.
 This allows him to focus on his family during family time, and embrace the little chance he might get for a personal moment.

 We each only have so much pie; why dish it out needlessly?
 Save the best for the best, and savor the leftovers.
-This season of business shall pass, but so will this time when our kids are early-rising cherubs.
+This season of busyness shall pass, but so will the season when kids are early-rising cherubs.

 Keep trying, be patient, and learn to say no. But most of all, learn to love feeding your family hefty slices of quality time.